stagfoo/fairybread/README.md

 Its global in its own sheet that is rendered automatically because its designed for font-face and keyframes, which can't be scoped. this should also help you fix any style syntax not supported yet by fairybread.

 ## Render
-a new function called render allow you to choose the render location of your sheet. it takes 3 options.
+a new function called render allow you to choose the render location of your sheet. it takes these options.

 ```js
 sheet.render('raw') // this returns an object with Js and plaintext css